w3f/polkadot-wiki/docs/learn/learn-offenses.md

 </div>

 !!!info "Disclaimer"
-    Various parachains or applications living on top of Polkadot might add various economic schemes and include slashes, but they are unrelated to the slashes described here as they only refer to the staked tokens via [Nominated Proof-of-Stake](./learn-staking.md#nominated-proof-of-stake-npos).
+    Various parachains or applications living on Polkadot might add various economic schemes and include slashes, but they are unrelated to the slashes described here as they only refer to the staked tokens via [Nominated Proof-of-Stake](./learn-staking.md#nominated-proof-of-stake-npos).

 Polkadot is a public permissionless network.
-As such, it has a mechanism to disincentivize offenses and incentivize good behavior.
+As such, it has mechanisms to disincentivize offenses and incentivize good behavior.
 Below, you can find a summary of punishments for specific offenses:

 |               Offense                | [Slash (%)](#slashing) | [On-chain Disabling](#disabling) | Off-chain Disabling | [Reputational Changes](#reputation-changes) |